nima476/protocol-usart-/README.md

 2. **Run MATLAB scripts:**
    Open MATLAB, navigate to `/matlab`, and execute the relevant script.
 3. **Monitor/Temperature of a microcontroller:**
-   Use serial monitor tools or Perl scripts in `/perl`.
+   Use plot monitor matlab or scripts in `/matlab`.

 ---